dannersy/p3-react/README.md

 The entirety of the game logic is rounded around a singular state being a large array of objects that contain coordinates and boolean values.

 These objects represent a tile with it's current status:
- - **Position**: Coordinates for 9x9 board position and for condtionals
+ - **Position**: Coordinates for 9x9 board position and for conditionals
  - **Player**: Boolean
  - **Bomb**: Boolean
  - **Wall**: Boolean